agoodmanjerry/deepcleanv2/Instructions_deepcleanv2.md

     - To reduce the time of the test, "data:train_duration" and "data:test_duration" may be reduced.
 4. `cd -`
 5. Setting deepcleanv2/train.sh
-    - Comment out the seeting of "DEEPCLEAN_CONTAINER_ROOT", "DATA_DIR", "RESULTS_DIR" if these environment variables are set in /export_vars.sh, otherwise we need to set them here.
+    - Comment out the setting of "DEEPCLEAN_CONTAINER_ROOT", "DATA_DIR", "RESULTS_DIR" if these environment variables are set in /export_vars.sh, otherwise we need to set them here.
     - We can choose the GPU to train the model by setting "GPU_INDEX".
     - Make sure "--data-fname", "train-config", "--output-dir" are set correctly.
 6. `. train.sh`